jamesj503/MuliX/README.md

 # Extension now works with both Canvas and Skyward! ✨🎉
 <br>

-# What has Changed in the Summer Update✨?
+# What has Changed in the Christmas Update✨?
 <br>

-We have blocked all Notifs and the website!
+Nothing major has changed...
+YET!
+I am working on making the websites seem more "christmasy" by adding a christmas sidebar and background.<br>
+*^coming soon!^* 😶
 <br>

 # Download Instructions ⬇👇⬇